 Another not less impressive part of the site is a hall with a billiard table, a cosy corner with armchairs and plastic plants which being brightly green create an impression as if the place was still in use.

-There is also a bit messy but fully furnished administrative room next to it.
-Seeing some documents there and considering the condition of the resort hotel it is hard to believe that all guests have already checked out from this place.
+There’s also a bit messy but fully furnished administrative room next to it.
+Seeing some documents there and considering the condition of the resort hotel it’s hard to believe that all guests have already checked out from this place.

 No matter how weird is to keep on the Internet the information about the resort hotel which is already abandoned, seems it makes sense, as visiting it is a great opportunity to see probably the last days of once great place.
 Exceptionally well preserved furniture and other equipment, as well as plenty of details let feel the atmosphere of the site as it was in its golden ages.
 And who cares that the guests will not find there a receptionist to check them in or get the keys from—the place looks inviting to explore it and waits for the visitors even despite being abandoned.